Privacy Policy — Fast Tracking Anaesthetic Billing Services

 1) Scope and commitment

 We are committed to protecting privacy and handling information responsibly.
-This policy applies to information we handle in the course of providing billing and administrative services (including via phone, email, and customer support systems).
+This policy applies to information we handle in the course of providing billing and administrative services (including via phone, email, customer support systems, and the software and automation tools we use to process billing).

-We review this policy at least annually and sooner if our operations, systems, technology (including automation tools), or legal requirements change, to ensure it reflects how we actually operate.
+We review this policy at least annually and sooner if our operations, systems, technology (including automation and AI tools), or legal requirements change, to ensure it reflects how we actually operate.

 2) Definitions